Fall 2022 - Spring 2023 Day School

 During their day the students will spend most of their time with their main teacher exploring

-Circle Time/Story Time, Literature, Poetry, Writing, Math, Spelling, Show and Tell, and Art.
-They
+Circle Time/Story Time, Literature, Theatre, Poetry, Writing, Math, Spelling, Show and Tell, and

-will also participate in Improv/Theatre Games Class and Gardening/Nature Studies classes with
+Art.
+They will also participate in Movement/P.E. and Gardening/Nature Studies classes with

 our those teachers during the day.